-Urad Chana daal / lentil soup recipe
+Urad Chana dal / lentil soup recipe

-A mix of wholesome lentils
+A mix of wholesome lentils (Split urad dal and chana dal)

-I guess all lentils/ legumes are a staple part of Indian diet, and are regular cooked every week.
-This one is also a regular daal in Punjabi households, and tastes best with raw fresh cut onions or even pickled onions, mango pickle, and fresh rotis/ naan/ tandoori roti or rice.The spices used for simmering and tempering this daal make it really light on your tummy and easy to digest, and for this reason this is generally had in summers.
+All lentils / legumes are a staple part of Indian diet, and are regular cooked every week.
+This one is also a regular dahl in Punjabi households, and tastes best with raw fresh cut onions or even pickled onions, mango pickle, and fresh rotis/ naan/ tandoori roti or rice.

-If you do not want to have it the traditional Indian way , with Naan / roti, you can even have it as a lentil soup ( as this is really creamy )with accompaniment’s such as- crusty mini cheese bruschetta, garlic breads, toasted and buttered ciabatta, and fresh green salads.
+If you do not want to have it the traditional Indian way , with Naan / roti, you can even have it as a lentil soup ( as this is really creamy )with accompaniments such as crusty mini cheese bruschetta, garlic breads, toasted and buttered ciabatta, and fresh green salads.

-I use more of urad daal, and less of chana daal.
-As urad daal dissolves in water, it gives this daal a creamy texture, and chana daal adds the nutty texture to this daal.I use 3/4 cup urad daal, and 1/4 cup chana daal.
+For the creamy and nutty texture of dal use more urad daal, and less of chana daal.
+As urad daal dissolves in water, it gives this daal a creamy texture, and chana daal adds the nutty texture to this daal.For this recipe i use 3/4 cup urad daal, and 1/4 cup chana dal.

-Preparing the Daal
+Preparing the Dal

 urad chana daal

-Add roughly crushed or finely chopped ginger, garlic.
-Also add asafoetida powder, salt, red chilli powder and turmeric powder.Let it pressure cook for 2 whistles, and turn off the heat.
+Let it pressure cook for 2 whistles, and turn off the heat.

-Most of the people add only salt, and boil daal, and add rest of the spices mentioned above during tempering.
-But my mum cooks most of the daals this way, and even I like cooking all my daals this way as when the lentils are cooked along with these spices, they absorb the flavours really well, and taste beautiful even without the tempering.
+When the lentils are cooked along with these spices, they absorb the flavours really well, and taste beautiful even without the tempering.
 This mix can be had as a soup in winters without the tempering.
-This is not much spicy and has no fat at this point.So if you want no fat daal, it is a great way to have it.
+This is not much spicy and has no fat at this point.So if you want no fat daal, it is a great way to have it.Also a great option to serve to babies (a perfect BLW recipe, see details below) and toddlers.

 urad chana daal